cryostatio/cryostat-operator/README.md

 ## Manual Deployment

-`make deploy` will deploy the operator using `oc` to whichever OpenShift cluster is configured with the local client.
+`make install` will create CustomResourceDefinitions and do other setup required to prepare the cluster for deploying the operator, using `oc` on whichever OpenShift cluster is configured with the local client.
+`make uninstall` destroys the CRDs and undoes the setup.

+`make deploy` will deploy the operator in the current namespace.
 This also respects the `IMAGE_TAG` environment variable, so that different versions of the operator can be easily deployed.
+`make undeploy` will likewise remove the operator from the current namespace.

 # Development
 An invocation like